Janet Jones: Personal life

-Gambling ring controversy
+Gambling-ring controversy

-On February 7, 2006, Jones and a half-dozen NHL players were among those implicated in a New Jersey-based sports gambling ring allegedly financed by Phoenix Coyotes assistant coach Rick Tocchet.
+On February 7, 2006, Jones and a half-dozen NHL players were among those implicated in a New Jersey–based sports gambling ring allegedly financed by Phoenix Coyotes assistant coach Rick Tocchet.
 Then-Coyotes' general manager and Gretzky's former agent, Michael Barnett, admitted to placing a bet on Super Bowl XL through Tocchet.

 Gretzky told reporters that Jones "would sit down at some point and answer questions that everybody has for her and be her own person" while denying any involvement.
 Jones released a statement through the Coyotes: "At no time did I ever place a wager on my husband's behalf.
 Other than the occasional horse race, my husband does not bet on any sports."

 The Newark Star-Ledger revealed that New Jersey State Police wiretaps have Gretzky speaking about the ring.
 Lawyers for the couple later announced that there was no evidence of any betting on their part, and neither would face criminal charges.
 "They were trying to paint something that just wasn't true," Jones later told Chatelaine Magazine.
 "It's unfair that Wayne and I have had a great marriage for 20 years and a nice family, and the people in the media could care less [sic] if they are trying to cause friction in your marriage, trouble in your family, and make your kids feel a certain way.
 That was a little hurtful because it was like, 'Why?
 What have we ever done to you?'"
 In 2007, she took part in a high-stakes golf tournament broadcast by ESPN.
 The NHL prohibits personnel from betting on its own games, but does not have a policy against other sports betting.

-On March 15, 2006, the New Jersey Attorney General's Office announced it would subpoena Jones to testify about the alleged ring as soon as a grand jury convenes.
-On May 8, Tocchet and Jones filed notices in New Jersey that they intend to sue the state for defamation, claiming each lost business opportunities in the wake of the investigation.
+On March 15, 2006, the New Jersey Attorney General's Office announced that it would subpoena Jones to testify about the alleged ring as soon as a grand jury convened.
+On May 8, Tocchet and Jones filed notices in New Jersey that they intend to sue the state for defamation, claiming that each lost business opportunities in the wake of the investigation.

 On May 25, 2007, Tocchet pleaded guilty to conspiracy and promoting gambling.
 New Jersey Attorney General Anne Milgram announced on August 17, 2007, that Tocchet had been sentenced to two years probation in exchange for his plea.
 He could have received up to five years in New Jersey state prison, but there is a presumption against incarceration for first-time offenders who plead guilty to such crimes.